You can export a folder to an archive format and later re-import it into a different project/context.

 Folder objects to export

+This is the complete list of objects that can be exported to a folder archive.
 When each of the following options is checked, the specified content will be included in the archive.
 Some options will only be shown when relevant content is present.

 - Folder type and active modules: The options set on the "Folder Type" tab.